briancordanyoung/Kal/README.markdown

 * Pulled in [pegli/Kal image_manager branch](https://github.com/pegli/Kal/commits/image_manager) (at 5/8/13)
     * adds a simple KalImageManager class to centralize how the path to an image is contructed.
     * adds kKalNotificationSelectedDate notification.
+* Kal now better supports storyboards with the addition of `-(id)initWithCoder:` to KalViewController
+    * It is still better to create an instance programmatically within another UIViewController so that you can use  `initWithSelectedDate:` and build it first with the correct date.
+Once an instance is created, I couldn't change the date AND have it draw correctly, until it was first visable.
 * Pulled in [peirlis/Kal UIAppearance branch](https://github.com/pierlis/Kal/commit/UIAppearance) (at 11/23/2012)
     * KalTileView now conforms to UIAppearanceContainer
     * Fixed bug from [peirlis/Kal UIAppearance branch](https://github.com/pierlis/Kal/commit/UIAppearance): `-(KalTileState)state:`  returned incorrect state